FactomProject/factom-docs/api-descriptions.md

 ### pending-entries

-Returns an array of the entries that have been submitted but have not been recoreded into the blockchain
+Returns an array of the entries that have been submitted but have not been recoreded into the blockchain.

 <br>Parameters: none
 <br>Request: